commercetools/commercetools-sdk-php-v2/examples/symfony-app-dynatrace/README.md

 2. Navigate to the path `symfony-app-dynatrace/`.

 ### Token creation
-1. Create the token in Dynatrace at least with PAAS scopes, "Ingest metrics" and "Read configuration" scopes.
+1. Create the token in Dynatrace at least with PAAS and "Ingest metrics" scopes.
 2. The token is necessary to paste it in the .env file later.